VS-310/Antispoof-fingerprint-system/README.md

 ## Acknowledgement

-We would like to express our sincere gratitude to **Professor Tushar Sandhan** for his invaluable guidance and support throughout this project.
-Special thanks to our mentors,**Aman**, **Ajay Singh**, and **Adarsh**, for their feedback which greatly contributed to the success of this project.
+We would like to express our sincere gratitude to **Professor Tushar Sandhan** for his invaluable guidance throughout this project.
+Special thanks to our mentors,**Aman**, **Ajay Singh**, and **Adarsh**, for their support which greatly contributed to the success of this project.

 ## Note